boochtek/activerecord-repository/README.md

         * Avoiding N+1 queries
 * Saving
     * Saving relations
+* Keep a registry of the repository classes
+    * Indexed by the classes they map to
+    * Use this to find repository class for relations
+        * Caveat: What if there are 2 repositories for a relation we're looking for?
+            * Need a way to specify that somewhere
+                * In the repository is the only place that makes sense
 * Probably need to restrict other calls to Repository
     * `User::Repository.create`
 * Entity#initialize and #update should basically be the same
     * Maybe the only difference is that initialize will set things to `nil`
+    * They could use a lot of refactoring
 * Relations between entities
     * belongs_to
     * has_many